puplampuclou/timestamp-global-scaled-cloudrun/terraform/readme.md

 The timestamps.sh file is to be uploaded or created in the web server and be the trigger point for a crontab entry to execute every 10 minuites.

-It executes the actual updates, all in one stroke, every 10 minuites it does the following:
+It executes the actual updates every 10 minuites it does the following:
 1. Runs the date command.
 2. Writes that value to the local timestamps.html file.
 3. Copies over that file to the /var/www/html/ directory.